JanhaviiMhatre/JanhaviiMhatre/README.md

 - 👋 Hi, I’m @JanhaviiMhatre
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning data analysis
-- 💞️ I’m looking to collaborate on building dashboards
+- ✨ I’m looking to collaborate on building dashboards
-- 📫 How to reach me ...

 <!---
 JanhaviiMhatre/JanhaviiMhatre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.